 Another problem regards the processing of the data MARAC receives from the DCs.
-Because of the data's sensitivity, states are rather reluctant to share information within the community and

-The Force Multinationale de l'Afrique Centrale (FOMAC) or beyond, such as with the AU and the Continental Early Warning Multinational Force for Central Africa is the military outfit with Mechanism (CEWS) (Meyer, 2016).
+Because of the data's sensitivity, states are rather reluctant to share information within the community and beyond, such as with the AU and the Continental Early Warning Mechanism (CEWS) (Meyer, 2016).